roguehistory/DIGH-HIST3812/content/en/building/cs-guidance.md

 +++
 author = "Dr. Graham"
-title = "Guidance for your Notebook Documentation" date = "2020-02-02" description = "Expectations for content and format"
+title = "Guidance for your Notebook Reflection" date = "2020-02-02" description = "Expectations for content and format"
 +++